ChadHayes91/Vector_Field_Simulation/README.md

    Figure 1: example of an input triangle mesh with blue vectors at every point
 </p>

-## Triangulation, Point Containment, and Normalized Berycentric Coordinates (NBCs)
+## Triangulation, Point Containment, and Normalized Barycentric Coordinates (NBCs)

 From the vector field input, the initial step is to construct a preliminary triangle mesh from the point cloud.
-A simple implementation for this includes using a quadratic approach to the well-known delaunay triangulation algorithm.
-Triangulation is necessary since a new query point P needs to be contained by three corresponding traingle vertices to express P in the form of NBCs.
+A simple implementation for this includes using a quadratic approach to the well-known Delaunay triangulation algorithm.
+Triangulation is necessary since a new query point P needs to be contained by three corresponding triangle vertices to express P in the form of NBCs.
 After triangulation, a few mathematical operations are performed to find the triangle containing query point P, and then P can be expressed as a form of the triple of NBCs from the triangle’s three vertices.
 Finally, the coefficients of the NBCs of point P can be used to determine the vector (V(P)) corresponding to every single possible point P.

 ## Traces & Retriangulation